Afterword

 Here, Rumi is supposedly talking about love, which, in his opinion, is the Ultimate Reality.

-What I am trying to say is that if you are like me, and if those other approaches aren't working for you, then that does not mean you are out of luck.
+Most importantly, what I am trying to say is that if you are on the path of evidence and reason, and if those other approaches aren't working for you, then that does not mean you are out of luck.
 There is a way for people like us, too.

 The less traveled path of evidence and reason has been denied access to the big table of meaning, purpose and hope that faith and poetry have occupied for a long time.
 While this might have been fine in the past because we didn't really know a lot of the things we know today, I believe the time has now come for evidence and reason to also get a seat at the same table.

 And again, this is not to say that things like poetry, art, literature, music etc. are meaningless or less important.
 I myself am often moved by them and I consider them to be an indispensable part of living a rich life.
-In fact, as I stated in the chapter on Consciousness, trying to enrich one's conscious experience is very much a part of the 6CED Tendencies.

 Moreover, you can gather an overwhelming amount of evidence that there appears to be an inherent direction to all of it.
 You and every other part of the universe are on an amazing journey in that direction, even if you are completely unaware of it.